nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 ### Key features

  * Integration of existing _Express_ webapps
- * Shared middleware and services
+ * Shared middlewares and services
  * Out of the box services for security, internationalization, messaging, storage and more
  * Pluggable providers for security, storage and and many other services
- * Role based permissions for URL's (ACL's)
+ * Role and IP based access control for URLs
  * Single configuration file to override plugin default configurations
  * Hot deploy, undeploy and reload of all kind of plugins
  * No compile or runtime dependencies to the server